Master (2021 film): Impact

 Indian cricketer Ravichandran Ashwin praised the film and also the performances of Vijay and Vijay Sethupathi.
 At the test match between India and England held in Chennai, Ashwin grooved to the song "Vaathi Coming" when it is played during the test match.
 The video went viral across the release and Ashwin, Kuldeep Yadav and Hardik Pandya, did the shoulder drop step in a cover video posted on 19 February 2021.
 The song "Vaathi Coming" reached phenomenal response and many Indian celebrities such as Shilpa Shetty, Nazriya Nazim, Varalaxmi Sarathkumar and Genelia D'Souza recreated the signature step which went viral through social media.
 Cricketer Harbhajan Singh recreated the step during the shooting of Friendship, his acting debut, as did another cricketer David Warner.
 Cricketer Suresh Raina danced to the song at the Behindwoods Gold Medals awards held on 7 March 2021, where he was awarded The Global Icon of Inspiration: Sports, by Lokesh.

 After Master's success, many North Indian trade exhibitors suggested Bollywood industry, to release their films after the pandemic.
 Many sources reported that Master was noted for the revival of theatrical business, irrespective of the box-office collections.
-An article based on the film's theatrical release and anticipation surrounded towards the film was published by ESPNcricinfo, the online news portal of ESPN, for cricket-related sources, before the first test match between India and England was held in Chennai, without spectators.
+An article based on the film's theatrical release and anticipation surrounded towards the film was published by Cricinfo, the online news portal of ESPN, for cricket-related sources, before the first test match between India and England was held in Chennai, without spectators.
 Theatre owners in Tamil Nadu claimed that, despite the revival of theatrical business, none of the films which released after Master, received a similar success as the latter due to non-gripping content and lack of promotional activities.
 The film topped IMDb's list of "most popular Indian films and web series" during June 2021.
 The Indian Express named Master as one of the "Best Tamil Films" released during the first half of 2021.